Table of contents

 The process of setting up STAG account structures is quite simple:

-The Hagakure method for Google Ads is a simplified campaign structure that uses automated tools such as smart rate-setting strategies and dynamic search ads (DSA) to maximize the result, but also account transparency.
-All of this is designed to better meet today’s automation requirements.
+The Hagakure method for Google Ads is a simplified campaign structure that uses automated tools such as smart rate-setting strategies and dynamic search ads (DSA) to maximize the result but also account for transparency.
+All of this is designed to meet today’s automation requirements better.

-Till now, marketers have been building quite complex and detailed Google Ads account structures to be able to offer ads that exactly match users’ searches.
-Hardly surprising, by the way; the system itself rewarded this with a quality score and a better return on investment.
-SKAG, strict keyword control were top of mind.
+Until now, marketers have been building quite complex and detailed Google Ads account structures to offer ads that exactly match users’ searches.
+This is not surprising, by the way; the system itself rewarded this with a quality score and a better return on investment.
+SKAG and strict keyword control were top of mind.

 But times have changed and Google Ads has changed even faster.